Start Recycling Today!

 - What waste can be prevented, reused, or recycled?

 Look in the containers where waste is stored to determine the type of waste being generated by your business.
-Different businesses will generate different types of preventable, reusable, or recyclable materials.
+Different businesses will generate different types of reusable and/or recyclable materials.
 For example:

 Ask purchasing and maintenance staff about current purchasing and disposal practices to get a better idea of the flow of materials through your facility and the types of waste being generated.
 Also, ask:

 If applicable, interview your landscaper/groundskeeper or other responsible staff about green waste (grass clippings, leaves, etc.) and potential opportunities for reduction through composting, mulching or grasscycling.
 Grasscycling is the natural recycling of grass by leaving the clippings on the lawn when mowing.

 Shared service is usually provided by the property manager for a group of businesses.
 If this is the case, contact your property manager and inquire about recycling.
 Shared service provides a great opportunity to develop a cost-effective recycling program by combining materials with other commercial establishments on the property.

-Once you have completed your waste evaluation with the help of the Business Recycling Coordinator (882-3616), you will have a good idea of the types and quantities of recyclable materials your company produces and opportunities for waste prevention.
+Once you have completed your waste evaluation with the help of the Business Recycling Coordinator (882-3624), you will have a good idea of the types and quantities of recyclable materials your company produces and opportunities for waste prevention.
 You will then be ready to plan your program and to contact your solid waste service provider to initiate service.

-Step 4: Contact the Resource Recovery and Waste Management Division or your Solid Waste Service Provider.
+Step 4: Contact the Resource Recovery and Waste Management Division or your Solid Waste Service Provider

 Contact your existing solid waste service provider or the Resource Recovery and Waste Management Division to arrange for delivery of recycling bins or carts.
 Recycling will undoubtedly be a major component of your waste management program and will require coordination with your solid waste service provider.
 Recycling is more cost-effective when integrated with existing waste removal operations.
 If your company pays for waste disposal based upon the frequency of service or the amount of waste generated rather than a flat fee, waste prevention and recycling may be financially rewarding.
 Often, businesses can reduce disposal costs.

-Analyze the costs and benefits of waste prevention activities.
+Analyze the costs and benefits of waste prevention activities

-To encourage participation among employees and to avoid contaminating recyclables, it helps to place recycling bins in all heavy traffic areas, common work areas, and most importantly, in locations where the recyclables are typically generated.
+- To encourage participation among employees and to avoid contaminating recyclables, place recycling bins in all heavy traffic areas, common work areas, and most importantly, in locations where the recyclables are typically generated.

-Use in-house staff to consolidate the recyclables from the recycling containers to one main storage area.
+Use in-house staff to consolidate the recyclables from the recycling containers to one main storage area

 There are several reasons to use in-house staff to consolidate the recyclables:

-- Recycling bins in the workplace will not overflow.
+- Recycling bins in the workplace will not overflow

 - Recycling programs are generally more cost-effective when integrated with existing waste disposal and removal systems.
 Often, existing maintenance operations can be adjusted to include recycling with no significant increase in workload.
 Many companies will use an alternating collection system in which assigned staff collect recyclables one day and refuse the next.
 Also, for office settings, consider whether your recyclables would be better consolidated by an evening clean-up crew as opposed to regular daytime personnel.

-- When introducing waste-handling personnel into the new program, explain that they are handling both types of materials, but will empty recyclables and trash into different containers.
+- When introducing waste-handling personnel into the new program, explain that they are handling both types of materials, but will empty recyclables and trash into different containers

-- If existing waste removal personnel are not involved with the recycling program, be sure new personnel are made aware of your new program in order to avoid mixing and contaminating materials.
+- If existing waste removal personnel are not involved with the recycling program, be sure new personnel are made aware of your new program in order to avoid mixing and contaminating materials

 If you have available space, set up a reuse area, where reusable items can be stored rather than thrown away.
 Encourage employees to reuse these items in the workplace or at home.
 Make reusable items available to customers, or donate them to a school or charitable organization.